iarxm/bpad/index.md

 #### TASKS

-- [ ] Schedule specific breaks of 3m
+- [ ] Consider specific breaks of 3m

-- [ ] Send timestamped updates of waypoint arrival to station.
+- [ ] Send timestamped updates of waypoint arrival to land station.

 - [ ] Contact coast guard the day before and send plan of locations / times.